GovTechSG/seed-documentation/onboard-device-to-seed.md

   >**Tip**:
    >- If **Profiles** page is not displayed, go to the **Apple** menu > **System Preferences** > **Profiles**.
    >- If **Management Profile** is not displayed, then from the left side menu, select **Management Profile**.
-   >- If profile installation fails, refer to [Common onboarding issues for macOS users](faqs/common-issues-while-onboarding-using-macos).

   9. Click **Install**.

   <kbd>![profile](images/onboarding-for-macos/profile-2.png)</kbd>

-  If you are a vendor or a contractor, the configuration profiles that Microsoft Intune needs to deploy will be installed and you will see a list of profiles as shown below.
+  If you are a vendor or a contractor, the required configuration profiles will be installed and you will see the list of profiles as shown below.

   <kbd>![list-of-profiles](images/onboarding-for-macos/list-of-profiles.png)</kbd>

+  >**Notes**:
-  ?> If you are a public officer, the profile will be installed only after you register the Microsoft Intune device ID for your device on the TechPass portal.
+  >-If you are a public officer, the profiles will be installed only after you register the Microsoft Intune device ID for your device on the TechPass portal.
 Refer to Step b for more information.
+  >-If you are a vendor or contractor and profile installation fails, refer to [Common onboarding issues for macOS users](faqs/common-issues-while-onboarding-using-macos).

   9. Open the **Company Portal** application again.